molmod/stacie/docs/source/getting_started/usage.md

 They require slightly different settings and preprocessing of the input data.
 This documentation contains instructions for
 [the properties we have tested](../theory/properties/index.md).
-In addition, we provide [worked examples](../examples/index.md) with more details to show how Stacie is used in practice.
+In addition, we provide [worked examples](../examples/index.md) that show in detail how Stacie is used in practice.

 If you plan to produce publication-grade research with Stacie, the analysis inevitably becomes a two-step process.